Hyacinto/Playwright_practice/readme.md

 # Playwright Practice Project

-This project is a practice setup for using Playwright with Python.
-It includes various dependencies and tools to help automate and test web applications.
+This project is a setup for using Playwright with Python/ Pytest.

+The aim was to get to know the Playwright framework and practice using it.
+I also wanted to check my work by turning the exercises into test cases.

 ## Built with: